eosti/weatherstation/README.md

 ## Prerequisites

 This project uses the Adafruit libraries [adafruit-blinka](https://github.com/adafruit/Adafruit_Blinka), [adafruit-circuitpython-si7021](https://github.com/adafruit/Adafruit_CircuitPython_SI7021), and [adafruit-io](https://github.com/adafruit/Adafruit_IO_Python).
+It also uses the [python-aqi](https://github.com/hrbonz/python-aqi) library to convert from the native PM2.5 and PM10 values to a more universally known format.

-`pip3 install adafruit-blinka adafruit-circuitpython-si7021 adafruit-io`
+`pip3 install adafruit-blinka adafruit-circuitpython-si7021 adafruit-io python-aqi`

 Use `sudo raspi-config` to enable I2C, disable the serial login shell, and enable the serial port hardware.